janegreene/adopt_dont_shop_paired/README.md

 Description:

 * Users are able to create, update, delete, and view pets, shelters, and reviews.
 Users are also able to submit and be approved for applications for multiple pets.
+* Applied RESTful routes using MVC
+* Implemented a session to track 'favorite pets'